 - No flash photography but we absolutely encourage you to take photos with your mobile devices and share them on social media.

-The Works– large cafe with sandwiches, wraps, panini, breakfast sandwiches and bagels.
-Free WiFi and restrooms.
-6:00 am- 6:00 pm.
+The Works– large cafe with sandwiches, bowls, wraps, panini, breakfast sandwiches and bagels.
+Free WiFi.
+6:00 am- 8:00 pm.
 On Main Street between High St and Elliot St.

 Amy’s Bakery Arts Cafe– the best baked goods downtown along with soup, gourmet sandwiches, salads and drinks.
-Free WiFi and restrooms.
+Free WiFi.
 On Main St. near Elliot.
 8:00 am- 6:00 pm.

-Brattleboro Food Coop at Main and Canal Street has a large cafe and all sorts of healthy options for breakfast or lunch from smoothies to sandwiches and salads.
-Also a food bar.
-Saturday 7:00 am-9 pm, Sunday 9:00 am -9:00 pm.
-Free parking on site while you are there, Wi-Fi, restrooms.
+Brattleboro Food Coop at Main and Canal Street has a large cafe and all sorts of healthy options for breakfast, lunch or dinner from smoothies to sandwiches and salads.
+Also a large food bar.
+Saturday 7:00 am-9 pm, Sunday 9:00 am – 9:00 pm.
+Free parking on site while you are there, Wi-Fi.